JithinKrishnan-RS/automation-starterpack/README.md

 ## Environment Variables

 This project uses environment variables for configuration.
+Sensitive data like emails, passwords, etc. are stored in a `.env` file.

+### Adding .env File

+- Create a .env file at the project root.
+- Add required values to the file

-These are stored in a `.env` file.
-Here's a sample of what the `.env` file should look like:
+Here's a sample of what the .env file should look like in this project:

 ```ini
 EMAIL = "your-email@example.com"